Poojashree307/Poojashree307/README.md

 - 👋 Hi, I’m @Poojashree307
 - 👀 I’m  a quick learner and a team player
-- 🌱 I’m currently learning BE ECE
+- 🌱 I’m currently pursuing BE ECE
 - 💞️ I’m looking for a company to improve my skills
 - 📫 gmail : shreepooja2004@gmail.com